Watch out for these holiday frauds

 Phishing attacks are much more dangerous than gift card fraud because they can lead to identity theft.
 For example: a phisher learning their target’s name and home address from a previous order saved on the account.

 Fraudsters can leverage pieces of your personal information to access even more of it from other accounts or services.
+Just one piece can lead to bigger breaches of your personal information, which fraudsters can use to get into otherwise secure systems, like financial institutions.
 Once they have enough information to pose as you, they can use your identity to commit fraud in your name: they can even take out a mortgage on your home or sell it, out from under you.

 Knowledge is power